 - Ensure that your site has, reliable and tested A& B feed supplies.

-- Ensure that your site has NO phase shift or Phase Rotation issues.
+- Check your site has NO phase shift or Phase Rotation issues.

-- Ensure that the site transformers feeding the site are separate A & B feed transformers
+- The site transformers feeding the site need to be separate A & B feed transformers

-- Ensure that the site is NEVER feed the site from one single ring main.
+- The site should NEVER feed the site from one single ring main.

-- Lastly regularly TEST to ensure nothing has been actioned on your incoming power supplies that could jeopardise the functionality of your Static Switches.
+- Regularly TEST no changes actioned on your incoming supply, which could jeopardise the functionality of the Static Switches.

-PowerContinuity engineers are experienced in installing Power Continuity Static Transfer Switches as part of our complete power protection package.
+PowerContinuity engineers have experience in installing Power Continuity Static Transfer Switches as part of our complete power protection package.